GluuFederation/docs-ce-prod/docs/source/reference/JSON-oxauth-prop.md

-disableJdkLogger                                   | Choose whether to disable JDK loggers errorHandlingMethod                                | A list of possible error handling methods useLocalCache                                      | Cache in local memory cache attributes, scopes, clients and organization entry with expiration 60 seconds
+disableJdkLogger                                   | Choose whether to disable JDK loggers errorHandlingMethod                                | A list of possible error handling methods useLocalCache                                      | Cache in local memory cache attributes, scopes, clients and organization entry with expiration 60 seconds jwksAlgorithmsSupported                            | A list of algorithms that will be used in JWKS endpoint.

 ### Brute Force Protection